Invictum/serenity-reportportal-integration/README.md

 ReportIntegrationConfig.get().useProfile(profile);
 ```

-#### Executors
+#### Extractors

-All step executors are available out of the box may be observed in `com.github.invictum.reportportal.extractor` package.
+All step extractors are available out of the box may be observed in `com.github.invictum.reportportal.extractor` package.
-For now following processors are available:
+For now following extractors are available:
 - `StartStep` retrieves step's data relevant to its start.
 - `FinishStep` extracts step's data related to its finish.
 Log level depends on step result.
 - `StepError` extracts step's error if present.
 Includes regular errors as well as assertion fails.
 By default full stack trace will be reported.
 But it is possible to pass a function to the constructor in order to implement any logic for message formatting.